ylin1992/casting-server-api/README.md

 ### DELETE /actors/<int: actor_id>
 - General: Delete an actor with the given id and return the deleted id
-    - Note: If the actor is in the list of certain movies' "actors" list, the actor will be automatically removed from them.
+    - Note: If the actor is in the list of certain movies' "actors_id" list, the actor will be automatically removed from them.
 - Authorization:  Director, Producer
 - Example: Delete actor #11
 ```